manticoresoftware/manticoresearch/manual/english/Server_settings/Searchd.md

 By default table compaction occurs automatically.
 You can modify this behavior with the `auto_optimize` setting:
 * 0 to disable automatic table compaction (you can still call `OPTIMIZE` manually)
-* 1 to explicitly enable it
+* 1 to enable automatic table compaction with the default threshold
-* to enable it while multiplying the optimization threshold by 2.
+* any integer greater than 1 to enable automatic table compaction while multiplying the threshold by that value

-By default, OPTIMIZE runs until the number of disk chunks is less than or equal to the number of logical CPU cores multiplied by 2.
+By default, the threshold is the number of logical CPU cores multiplied by 2.

-However, if the table has attributes with KNN indexes, this threshold is different.
-In this case, it is set to the number of physical CPU cores divided by 2 to improve KNN search performance.
+However, if the table has attributes with KNN indexes, the default threshold is different.
+In this case, it is set to the number of physical CPU cores divided by 2, with a minimum value of 1, to improve KNN search performance.

 Note that toggling `auto_optimize` on or off doesn't prevent you from running [OPTIMIZE TABLE](../Securing_and_compacting_a_table/Compacting_a_table.md#OPTIMIZE-TABLE) manually.